 How to enroll in TSA PreCheck

-Oh, and you need to pay the $78 fee.
-Did I forget to mention that?
+Oh, and you need to pay the $78 fee, but we’ll get to that later 😉

 Global Entry is run by the federal government and allows you to use a dedicated line to complete an expedited immigration screening when arriving in the U.S. from abroad.